MLXIO

 Charging is less aggressive than the capacity headline but still practical.
 The Realme 16T supports 45W wired charging, according to Gsmarena.
 For a battery this large, charging speed becomes more important because topping up a high-capacity cell can otherwise become a slow chore.

 The phone also supports 15W reverse wired charging.
-That lets the Realme 16T act like a power bank for another device, a useful feature given the battery size.
+That lets the Realme 16T act like a power bank for another device, a useful feature given the battery size and the broader appeal of devices like Belkin’s MagSafe battery bank.

 Realme also includes all-scenario bypass charging.
 In plain terms, bypass charging can route power to the phone while reducing direct battery stress during plugged-in use, such as long gaming sessions or video playback.
 The source does not provide Realme’s technical limits for the feature, so its real benefit will depend on implementation.